Advances in the Shannon Capacity of Graphs: Preliminaries

 \subsection{The Shannon capacity of graphs}

-The concept of the Shannon capacity of a graph $\Gr{G}$ was introduced by Claude E. Shannon in \cite{Shannon56} to consider the largest information rate that can be achieved with zero-error communication.
-A discrete channel consists of \begin{itemize} \item A finite input set $\set{X}$. \item A (possibly infinite) output set $\set{Y}$. \item A non-empty fan-out set $\set{S}_x\subseteq\set{Y}$ for every $x\in\set{X}$. \end{itemize} In each channel use, a sender transmits an input $x\in\set{X}$ and a receiver receives an arbitrary output in $\set{S}_x$.
-It is possible to represent a DMC (discrete memoryless channel) by a \textit{confusion graph} $\Gr{G}$, which will be defined as follows \begin{itemize} \item $\V{\Gr{G}} = \set{X}$ represents the symbols of the input alphabet to that channel. \item $\E{\Gr{G}}$ is the edge set of $\Gr{G}$, where two distinct vertices in $\Gr{G}$ are adjacent if the corresponding two input symbols from $\set{X}$ are not distinguishable by the channel, i.e., they can produce an identical output symbol with some positive probability.
-Formally,
+The Shannon capacity of a graph $\Gr{G}$ was introduced in \cite{Shannon56} as a measure of the largest effective alphabet size permitting zero-error communication over a given noisy channel.
+A discrete memoryless channel (DMC) with finite input and output alphabets is specified by a finite input set $\set{X}$, a finite output set $\set{Y}$, and a non-empty fan-out set $\set{S}_x \triangleq \bigl\{y \in \set{Y}: \, p_{Y|X}(y|x) > 0 \bigr\}$ for each $x \in \set{X}$.
+In each channel use, the sender transmits an input $x \in \set{X}$, and the receiver observes an arbitrary output in the corresponding fan-out set $\set{S}_x$.
+The channel can be represented by a \textit{confusion graph} $\Gr{G}$ that is defined as follows: \begin{itemize} \item $\V{\Gr{G}} = \set{X}$ represents the set of symbols of the channel’s input alphabet. \item $\E{\Gr{G}}$ is the edge set of $\Gr{G}$, where two distinct vertices are adjacent if the corresponding two input symbols from $\set{X}$ are not distinguishable by the channel, i.e., they can produce an identical output symbol with positive probability.
+In other words, two vertices in $\Gr{G}$ are adjacent if the fan-out sets of the corresponding input symbols intersect, so

-\end{itemize} Thus, the largest number of inputs a channel can communicate without error in a single use is the independence number $\indnum{\Gr{G}}$.